Medical Policy: 02.04.46

 There are no clinical situations in which testing is either mandatory or specifically recommended in guidelines due to generally insufficient clinical utility data.
 There are no recommended changes in management that are linked to specific test results.
 Management changes that might be made include selection of specific medications according to test results, discontinuation of medications, changes in dosing of medications among other ill-defined management changes.
 However, these management changes are not well-defined and may vary according to the judgment of the treating clinician.
 Since management changes are ill-defined, it is not possible to determine whether management changes associated with the tests lead to improvements in health outcomes.
 In conclusion, there is insufficient evidence in the published peer reviewed scientific literature regarding the clinical utility and its impacts on health outcomes.

-Clinical utility of testing depends on the balance between the benefit of altering management as a result of knowledge of mutation status versus the risk of bleeding with intensification of anticoagulation.
+Clinical utility of testing depends on the balance between the benefit of altering management as a result of knowledge of variation status versus the risk of bleeding with intensification of anticoagulation.
 This risk-benefit is unknown, as previously discussed.
 Absolute risk of VTE remains low even in patients with inherited thrombophilia, and potential risks of prophylactic treatment with anticoagulants may outweigh potential benefits.
+Testing in select populations of patients with VTE leads to the increased identification of hypercoagulable states, it infrequently alters the duration of anticoagulation or prevents VTE-related death.
 Therefore, genetic testing for inherited thrombophilias for any individual, regardless of family history, would be considered investigational.

 Information regarding the use of MTHFR, Factor V, and prothrombin testing can also be found in the following policy: 02.04.04 Cardiovascular Disease Risk Tests